 Overnight stops are La Pinta Hotel in Cataveña, camping at the Wall (the point south of Santa Rosaliita), nameless motels in Gurrero Negro, and in San Ignacio, Rice and Beans and Ignacio Springs

-along the route are Ensenada, San Quintin, Gurerro Negro, Santa Rosalia, Ciudad Constitution, Loreto, La Paz.
+Along the route are Ensenada, San Quintin, Gurerro Negro, Vizcieno, Santa Rosalia, Ciudad Constitution, Loreto, La Paz.
 There are no banks or ATM’s in Ciudad Insurgentes or San Ignacio.
 Banks are closed afternoons, weekends and Mexican holidays.

-US citizens traveling beyond the border zones need visas.
-FMT's can be obtained at the immigration station just after crossing the border at Tijuana.
+US Citizens traveling beyond the border zones need Mexican tourist visas.
+FMTs can be obtained at the immigration station just after crossing the border at Tijuana.
 Park in the Mexican secondary inspection area and ask for the Immigration office, open 24 hours.
-It will cost $21 for the visa.
-You will be asked for your Tourist Card at the check station in Gurrero Negro.
+It will cost about $21 for the visa.
+You will be asked for your Mexican Tourist Visa at the check station in Gurrero Negro.
 If you don't have one you will be sent back to the border.

 Children under 18 need a notarized document signed by the parent(s) granting permission for the minor to enter Mexico.
 This document, signed by one parent, is also required when the minor is traveling with the other parent.

 FMTs are issued at ports of entry.
 If you’re flying commercial, they’re available at the airport either prior to departure in Tijuana or upon arrival in Loreto, La Paz or San Jose del Cabo.